 This course is accredited by the Tertiary Education Quality and Standards Agency (TEQSA) and the qualification is aligned with the Australian Qualification Framework (AQF) level 9 and Box Hill Institute Graduate Attributes.

-The Graduate Diploma of Music (Contemporary Practice) serves as the first 8 subjects (6 core units and 2 electives) of the Master of Music (Contemporary Practice) which is a further 5 subjects.
-All students must first enrol in, and complete the Graduate Diploma of Music in order to qualify to continue on to the Masters of Music.
+The Graduate Diploma of Music (Contemporary Practice) serves as the first 8 subjects (6 core units and 2 electives) of the Master of Music (Contemporary Practice), which is a further 5 subjects.
+All students must first enrol in and complete the Graduate Diploma of Music to qualify to continue on to the Masters of Music.

 Contemporary Ideas and Practices is a forum for presenting and discussing emerging ideas and aesthetics in the arts and culture.
 This ongoing seminar (2 semesters in total) challenges the postgraduate student community to encounter, discuss, present, and write about ideas and issues confronting all artists and practicing musicians in particular.
 Significant individual contribution is required from each student in the form of discussion, written response papers, and theoretical & artistic presentations.
 This subject's exploration of emerging ideas and aesthetics will concentrate on the cluster of issues associated with Interpretation, Criticism, and Influence: a deeper look at cultural and critical theories influential to recent developments in music and the arts; theoretical statements and artistic manifestos from futurism to postmodernism to present day arts criticism; repression, censorship, and the arts; evolution of the current political climate as relevant to music practice and publishing; theories of creativity in design, art, literature, architecture as relevant to music, music and spirituality; music's role in liberation movements.
 What are the larger cultural discussions going on currently and how are they influencing music practice.
 Contact hours are 3 hours per week for 12 weeks.